dmitrypol/sparkpost/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/sparkpost.
+Bug reports and pull requests are welcome on GitHub at https://github.com/dmitrypol/sparkpost.

+## TODO
+Integrate with other methods
+Write tests
+Create controller endpoints to handle webhooks posts